Boulder Valley School District: History

 Prior to the School District Organization Act of 1957 passed by the Colorado Legislature, Boulder County was served by multiple local school districts.
 The consolidation of many smaller districts resulted from the Act and by 1960, Boulder County was served by two reorganized school districts.
 Boulder Valley School District RE-2 serves the southern half of the county; Saint Vrain Valley School District RE-1J, the northern half.
 One of Boulder Valley's oldest schools, Whittier International Elementary School, is the oldest continuously-operating school in Boulder County.
 In 1882, the school opened under the name "the Pine Street School" but was later renamed “Whittier” after the poet John Greenleaf Whittier, who kept a correspondence with the students.

+In June 2026, the Anti-Defamation League filed a civil rights complaint with the U.S. Department of Education’s Office for Civil Rights alleging that a Jewish student at Southern Hills Middle School (part of the school district) had been the subject of sustained and continuously escalating antisemitic harassment and bullying over two years, and the school officials failed to adequately respond.

 Community programs

 Community courses and extended day care opportunities are provided to district residents by Community Schools, an organization that uses tuition and facility-use fees for operational expenses.
-It operates four programs: Lifelong Learning, which offers courses for adults and children; Kindergarten Care, which offers extended child care for kindergarten students, the School Age Program, which offers before and after school programs and summer day camps for elementary school students; and the BVSD Facility Use Program, which makes school facilities available to the public.
+It operates four programs: Lifelong Learning, which offers enrichment courses for children K-12; Kindergarten Care, which offers extended child care for kindergarten students, the School Age Program, which offers before and after school programs and summer day camps for elementary school students; and the BVSD Facility Use Program, which makes school facilities available to the public.
 Other programs offered by BVSD include: Safe Routes to School, which aims to reduce traffic congestion around schools and promote healthy lifestyles; and the Boulder Valley Safe Schools Coalition, which aims to ensure each school is a place where everyone can belong.
 One of BVSD's values is to "respect the inherent value of each student and incorporate the strengths and diversity of students, families, staff and communities," and supports that value through American Indian education, language support, and a seal of bi-literacy recognition.